Bev Risman: Background

 Bev Risman was born in Salford, Lancashire, England.

-Risman is the son of the rugby league player Gus Risman, the older brother of the rugby league player John Risman, and the father of John M. Risman, who was the first open double Blue.
+Risman was the son of the rugby league player Gus Risman, the older brother of the rugby league player John Risman, and the father of John M. Risman, who was the first open double Blue.
 He achieved his double Blue at the University of Oxford, in both the rugby union Varsity Match, and the 1984 rugby league Varsity Match.

 Playing career

 Bev Risman played rugby union at fly-half for England (8 Test appearances) and for the British Lions (4 Test appearances).
 His international début was in 1959 for England against Wales.
 His last international rugby union appearance was in 1961.

-Switching codes, he played for Leigh (Heritage No. 694), Leeds and Lancashire.
-He won both the Challenge Cup and Championship with Leeds and represented Great Britain in 5 Test appearances.
+Switching codes, he played for Leigh, Leeds and Lancashire.
+He won both the Challenge Cup and Championship with Leeds and represented Great Britain in five Test appearances.
 He captained the Great Britain squad in the 1968 Rugby League World Cup where he earned three of his caps.

+Coaching career

 After retiring he became involved in coach education, the development of the game in the South of England and the organisation of student rugby league.
 He was inducted to the rugby league Roll of Honour in 2005, and was elected President of the Rugby Football League in 2010.
 He was replaced by Jim Hartley in 2011.

+Personal life and death

 Risman was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to rugby league.

+Risman died on 22 June 2023, at the age of 85.